Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

 \subsection{Numerical Results}

-\fdp{In this section we present the result of numerical experiments in the case of interconnected stars networks, a sample network is depicted in Fig.~\ref{fig:fig1}.}

-In Figure~\ref{ratio}a) we compare the ratio between the cost $U_u$ of the uniform curing rate vector, and the optimal cost $U^*=U(\Delta^*)$ solving the $2D$ curing Prob. \ref{prob:twolevel}.
-The uniform curing rate vector is $\Delta= \delta {\mathbf 1}_N$ \so{where $\delta$ is the value such that the threshold in~\eqref{qthr} is attained.} \so{For this experiment we consider that the infection spreads with \rev{rate $\beta_{V_i^0 V_j^0}=\beta_0$ among the central communities and with rate $\beta_{V_i V_i^0}=\beta_1$ between a central node and a node in its adjacent terminal community}, moreover we assume $c_0=c_1=1$.}

-\so{We consider that each terminal community has the same number of elements $k$. \so{The computation is made for different values of $k$, for three different sample networks, with $m=50$ central nodes and $m'=50$ terminal communities. } Sample networks differ for the average degree of the central nodes.
-Central nodes are connected as \ER sample graphs with $p=0.2$, $p=0.3$, $p=0.6$, respectively.}

-\fdp{The plot confirms that a larger gain is obtained by $2D$ curing policy versus a uniform approach, in particular, the larger the denser the network, namely, for larger $p$ in our samples.
-For the interconnected stars networks samples, in particular, we observe one order of magnitude gain in the cost function.} \fdp{We see that the advantage increases as the number of elements $k$ increases, with a $\sqrt k$ shaped ratio \eqref{eq:ratio} as derived in closed form for the case $m=m'=2$.} \fdp{In Figure~\ref{ratio}b) \so{we have instead reported, only,} on the optimal cost $U^*$ for different values of $c_0$ and $c_1$.
-In particular}, \so{we observe that the optimal cost appears to depend linearly on the community size $k$}.

-\fdp{Larger costs are incurred in the case when the curing cost of a central node is larger than the curing cost of a terminal one.
-This is in line with the fact that central communities are more connected than terminal communities, and} \so{consequently we need for more investments in such a way that the infection is kept subcritical. }
+In this section we present the results of numerical experiments in the case of interconnected stars networks, a sample network is depicted in Fig.~\ref{fig:fig11}b).
+In Figure~\ref{ratio}a) we compare the ratio between the cost $U_u$ of the uniform curing rate vector, and the optimal cost $U^*=U(\Delta^*)$ obtained by solving the $2D$ curing Prob. \ref{prob:twolevel}, \rev{by means of the \texttt{OptimalThreshold2D}}.
+The uniform curing rate vector is $\Delta= \delta {\mathbf 1}_N$, where $\delta$ is the value such that the threshold in~\eqref{qthr} is attained.
+For this experiment, we consider that the infection spreads with rate $\beta_{V_i^0 V_j^0}=\beta_0$ among the central communities and with rate $\beta_{V_i V_i^0}=\beta_1$ between a central node and a node in its adjacent terminal community, moreover we assume $c_0=c_1=1$.
+We consider that each terminal community has the same number of elements $k$.
+The computation is made for different values of $k$, for three different sample networks, with $m=50$ central nodes and $m'=50$ terminal communities.
+Sample networks differ for the average degree of the central nodes.
+Central nodes are connected as \ER random graphs with $p=0.2$, $p=0.3$, $p=0.6$, respectively.
+The plot confirms that a larger gain is obtained, \stef{in terms of costs}, by $2D$ curing policy versus a uniform approach, in particular, the larger the denser the network, namely, for larger $p$ in our samples.
+For the interconnected stars networks samples, in particular, we observe one order of magnitude gain in the cost function.
+We see that the advantage increases as the number of elements $k$ increases, with a $\sqrt k$ shaped ratio \eqref{eq:ratio} as derived in closed form for the case $m=m'=2$.
+In Figure~\ref{ratio}b) we have instead reported, only, on the optimal cost $U^*$ for different values of $c_0$ and $c_1$.
+In particular, we observe that the optimal cost appears to depend linearly on the community size $k$.
+Larger costs are incurred in the case when \rev{the coefficient $c_0$, related to the expenditure for the central nodes,} is larger than $c_1$.
+This is in line with the fact that central communities are more connected than terminal communities, and consequently we need for more investments in such a way that the infection is kept subcritical.